wellesleynlp/meganokeefe-finalproject/README.md

 # Bookbeats: Playlist-ify Your Text
 Megan O'Keefe, CS349 (Spring 2016)

+##Update, 4/1/16
+Updated stopwords so that my keywords aren't people's names (like "Mr. ___") but I might change this as I go.
+Have experimented with keyword extraction parameters.

+I am so silly- I shouldn't have ever been using Genius to get songs based on keywords, because Genius has annotations for lots of things that aren't songs.
+This was the problem I was having with getting 'songs' that were actual transcriptions of the input text itself.
+So I've decided to use the MusixMatch API to get my candidate songs.

+Update- Using MusixMatch to get the songs is working a lot better and the queries are also running a lot faster.
+But the problem is that for lyrics, it only returns 30% of them, meaning that I no longer have a direct link between song information and lyrics.
+This will be my next task.
+Hopefully I can find a service that will give me all the lyrics.

 ##Update, 3/29/16
 Experimenting with different compiled novel datasets, including:
 - (50 books) open source Scifi: https://github.com/alixk/sci_fi